modelica/ModelicaConference2021/proceedings/authors/PierreR.Mai.md

 <td><pre>
 @InProceedings{modelica.org:Junghanns:2021,
-  title = {The Functional Mock-up Interface 3.0 - New Features Enabling New Applications}, author = {Andreas Junghanns and Torsten Blochwitz and Christian Bertsch and Torsten Sommer and Karl Wernersson and Andreas Pillekeit and Irina Zacharias and Matthias Blesken and Pierre R. Mai and Klaus Schuch and Christian Schulze and Cláudio Gomes and Masoud Najafi}, pages = {17--26}, doi = {10.3384/ecp2118117}, booktitle = {Proceedings of the 14th International Modelica Conference},
+  title = {The Functional Mock-up Interface 3.0 - New Features Enabling New Applications}, author = {Andreas Junghanns and Torsten Blochwitz and Christian Bertsch and Torsten Sommer and Karl Wernersson and Andreas Pillekeit and Irina Zacharias and Matthias Blesken and Pierre R. Mai and Klaus Schuch and Christian Schulze and Cl\&#x27;audio Gomes and Masoud Najafi}, pages = {17--26}, doi = {10.3384/ecp2118117}, booktitle = {Proceedings of the 14th International Modelica Conference},